 Do you ever find that you’re paying an exorbitant electric bill during the summer months?
 If you have a high energy bill but your house still isn’t cool, you could be experiencing a leak in your ductwork.
 This leak, even if it’s as small as a pinhole, is stealing the cool air that your air conditioner is manufacturing for the interior of your home.

-A hole in the ductwork or areas that are leaking contributes to higher cooling costs and more wear on the unit.
+A hole in the ductwork or areas that are leaking contribute to higher cooling costs and more wear on the unit.
 Your air conditioner will have to work much harder in order to keep up with the temperature you set for your home.
 You might see more repair bills as a result of this extra work if you don’t correct the leak in the ductwork as soon as possible.

 Homeowners should know what to expect from any potential AC repair technician.
 Armed with this knowledge, you can ensure that you’re getting an excellent deal on your home maintenance from a reputable and experienced company.
 Whether you’re signed up for annual maintenance or in need of an emergency repair, a good technician will help you to improve the overall efficiency of your unit using these six guidelines.